mongodb-labs/full-stack-fastapi-mongodb/README.md

 ## QuickStart

-For those that what to dive in and play around with the generated code, here's quick start guide on how to do it.
-It is advised, though, once you have run through generating this app the first time, that you circle back and check out to more fleshed out [Building a Generated App](./docs/getting-started.md) section. **NOTE: this will generate a local application that is not yet production-ready.
+**NOTE: this will generate a local application that is not yet production-ready.
 Please go through all of the README information linked before creating a version to deploy to a production host**

+For those that want to dive in and play around with the generated code, here's quick start guide on how to do it.
+It is advised, though, once you have run through generating this app the first time, that you circle back and check out the more fleshed out [Building a Generated App](./docs/getting-started.md) section.

 ```
 // Make sure cookiecutter and python are installed on the device
 // This will generate a full-stack app in the directory ./example
 cookiecutter https://github.com/mongodb-labs/full-stack-fastapi-mongodb --no-input project_name="example"

-// change into that directory
+// Move into that directory.
 cd example

-// Make sure that you've opened Docker before this step
+// Make sure that you've opened the Docker Desktop app before this step.
 // build
 docker compose build --no-cache